The Depression Doctor, for People Who Feel They've Tried Everything

 Coaching FAQs

-No. Coaching does not include diagnostic assessments or psychotherapy.
+No, coaching sessions do not include diagnostic assessments or psychotherapy.
 The focus is on practical, goal-oriented strategies and accountability rather than medical treatment.

 Coaching Packages